kmerckae/panda_safe_hrc_tutorial/source/panda_arm/FCI_project.rst

    git checkout 0.7.1
    git submodule update

-In the source directory :raw-html:`<font color="red">  You mean the libfranka directory? </font>`, create a build directory and run CMake:
+In the libfranka directory, create a build directory and run CMake:

 .. code-block:: bash